Unboxed-Software/solana-course/content/anchor-cpi.md

 })
 ```

 Next, update the test for the `addMovieReview` instruction.
-We’ll first need to get the `tokenAccount` address.
+We’ll first need to get the `tokenAccount` address using `getAssociatedTokenAddress`.

 ```ts
 it("Movie review is added", async () => {